 Register to vote if you are homeless or have no fixed address

-If you are homeless or in temporary accommodation you can still register to vote.
+You can register to vote if you are homeless or in temporary accommodation

 You can arrange to vote in a polling station close to where you are living or where you spend time during the day.